Source Code Editing to Customize Advanced Templates

 Important:

-For issues with NetSuite advanced templates, ensure that you contact NetSuite Support.
+For issues with NetSuite advanced templates, contact NetSuite Support.

 BFO Elements

 BFO (Big Faceless Organization) is a Java application that converts documents written in XML to PDF.
 BFO is used in NetSuite.
 For version details, see Third-Party Products Used in Advanced Printing.
-Some commonly-used BFO elements are described in the following sections.
+The following sections describe some commonly-used BFO elements.

 Page Numbers

 The most-commonly used BFO elements in PDF templates are page number and total pages.
 The <pagenumber /> and <totalpages /> tags insert the current page number and total number of pages.
-Because these values are known at the last part of rendering the page, they cannot be used in FreeMarker declarations as values.
+Because these values are known at the last part of rendering the page, you can't use them as values in FreeMarker declarations.

 Headers, Footers and Background Macros

 You can use BFO functionality to define macros to repeat pieces of HTML code on every page.
-Each macro is defined in the head part of the template inside the <macrolist> tag.
+You can define each macro in the head part of the template inside the <macrolist> tag.
 To apply the macro, you reference it in the <body> tag definition.
-It is not possible to create multiple headers for a template.
-Also, header and footer macros must have a height declared or they will not be applied.
+You can't create multiple headers for a template.
+Also, you must declare a height for header and footer macros or they won't be applied.
 See the following example.

 <?xml version="1.0"?>